2 Credit transfer and accreditation of prior learning

 All applications are considered on an individual basis and credits and accreditation of prior learning awarded are at the discretion of the University.

-A student who satisfies the entrance requirements for the BSc degree in Computing and Information Systems, BSc degree in Creative Computing, Diploma in Computing and Information Systems or Diploma in Creative Computing and who is appropriately qualified may be considered for credit transfer in specified courses.
-An application cannot, however, be considered after a student has entered for the examination in the subject(s) concerned.
+A student who satisfies the entrance requirements for the BA degree Spanish and Latin American Studies and who is appropriately qualified may be considered for credit transfer in respect of specified courses.
+An application cannot, however, be considered after a student has made entry to the examination for the course(s) concerned.

 Where credit is given, the mark obtained for the subject previously studied may be carried forward to the student's record and will contribute towards their award, in accordance with the scheme for award.

-The University will produce a final transcript detailing the subjects for which credit transfer was awarded and the year of study.
+The University will produce a final transcript detailing the courses for which credit transfer was awarded and the year of study.

 Accreditation of prior learning (APL)

-A student who satisfies the entrance requirements for the BSc degree in Computing and Information Systems or the BSc degree in Creative Computing, and is appropriately qualified may apply for accreditation of prior learning (APL) mapped against courses to a total of four courses at Levels 1 and 2, of which not more than two may be at Level 2.
-There is no APL from courses at Level 3.
+A student who satisfies the entrance requirements for the BA degree Spanish and Latin American Studies and who is appropriately qualified may apply accreditation of prior learning (APL) mapped against specified courses.
 An application will be considered on the basis of successfully completed studies at an appropriate level.